When your organization’s network is behaving strangely, how do you know what’s going on inside it?

 The NetFlow Traffic Analyzer’s displays are listed under Dashboards.
 Despite the name, the NetFlow Traffic Analyzer can handle both NetFlow and sFlow.
 As an sFlow collector, it gathers flow data exported by the sFlow-enabled devices tracked by the SolarWinds network monitoring software.

 The default NetFlow Traffic Analyzer Summary has multiple sections like Top 5 Applications, Top 5 Endpoints, Top 5 Conversations, Top 10 Sources by % Utilization, etc.

-As a sFlow analyzer, NTA identifies the users, applications, and protocols consuming the most bandwidth.
-You can sort by ports, source, destination, and protocols, and view traffic patterns over minutes, days or months.
+As sFlow analyzer, NTA identifies the users, applications, and protocols consuming the most bandwidth.
+You can sort by ports, source, destination, and protocols, and view network traffic patterns over minutes, days or months.

 NTA and NPM are enterprise-grade packages, so even the free trial will consume considerable resources on your system.
 If you have a sophisticated network with sFlow-enabled devices, NTA’s sFlow capabilities are worth exploring.